 Improvements in mortality have occurred over most observed time periods and are expected to continue to occur for the foreseeable future.
 The analysis of mortality improvement rates requires large quantities of consistent data over long periods.
-As a result, most mortality improvement studies are based on data gathered through social security programs, and assumptions for future mortality improvements are normally based on mortality studies covering the general population, not just the subset of the population that participates in pension plans.
+As a result, most mortality improvement studies are based on data gathered through social security programs and assumptions for future mortality improvements are normally based on these published mortality studies.
 Even then, assumptions in respect of future mortality improvement rates are subject to a high level of uncertainty and debate.